ibm-mas/cli/docs/commands/must-gather.md

 - `--artifactory-upload-directory ARTIFACTORY_UPLOAD_DIRECTORY` Working URL to the root directory in Artifactory where the must-gather file should be uploaded
 - `--mas-instance-ids` Collects the data for the specified MAS instances, if not specified will collect for all MAS instances on the cluster
 - `--secret-data` Collects also the content of the secrets, the default is not to include the data part of the secrets
+- `--extra-namespaces`         Collects data for additional namespaces, like ibm-common-services or db2u, must be separated by a coma
+- `--ocp-report`               Collects the collection of OCP data
+- `--dependency-report`        Collects the collection of custom resources for dependencies (like db2 or cloud pak services)
+- `--mongo-report`             Collects the collection of Mongo data
+- `--sls-report`               Collects the collection of SLS data
+- `--mas-app-ids`              Collects for the specified apps instead of for all apps for the MAS instance id, specify values from: core add assist iot monitor manage optimizer predict visualinspection pipelines separated by a coma, for example "core,manage"
+- `--all`                      Collects all MAS related data, OCP report, dependency report, mongo, sls and all Mas instances namespaces, it is the same as including --ocp-report --dependency-report --mongo-report and --sls-report options together

 Content
 -------------------------------------------------------------------------------